bnaucler/randomslide/APIREF.md

                                                 in database

+/getthemes              <null>                  Retrieves list of all theme
+                                                files in static/css/themes/

 /getdeck                                        Request for slide deck
                         id          int         Retrieve saved deck with id# amount      int         # of slides requested